-FORESTRY (U.S. and Canadian Data)
+FOREST SECTOR (U.S. and Canadian data)

-- Canada is the U.S.' largest source of forest products imports, making up 44% in 2023. - Other U.S. partners include China (10%), Brazil (7%), Mexico (5%), Germany (4%). - Canada's share of American imports has decreased by 6% (from 50% to 44%) since 2021.

-Source: U.S. Department of Commerce, Bureau of Census via S&P Global Trade Atlas

-- Canada is the U.S.' leading provider of softwood lumber, supplying 80% of America's softwood lumber imports.
-Broad tariffs for all Canadian wood product exports would impact American industries that use Canadian inputs, such as pulp and paper and wood product manufacturing. - U.S. softwood lumber producers only meet about 70% of domestic consumption.
-Canadian forest products are currently needed to fill this gap. - Duties on Canadian softwood lumber make homes more expensive in the U.S. According to the U.S. National Association of Home Builders, duties on Canadian softwood lumber are acting as a tax on American home builders and home buyers, making housing less affordable for American families. - Additionally, the SWL produced in Canada (spruce-pine-fir) is typically preferred by builders as dimensional lumber in residential and interior construction, while SWL produced in the U.S. South (southern yellow pine) is preferred in decking and outdoor applications.
+- Canada is the U.S.' largest source of forest products imports, making up 49% in 2024. - Other countries that export forest products to the U.S. include China (8%), Brazil (7%), Chile (5%), Vietnam (4%). - Canada's share of American imports has decreased by 8 percentage points (from 57% to 49%) since 2021. - Canada is the U.S.' leading provider of softwood lumber, supplying 80% of America's softwood lumber imports. - The reality is that most of the softwood lumber used in the U.S. is produced in the U.S. by American workers, meeting about 71-72% of domestic consumption.
+Canadian lumber simply fills this gap, accounting for about 24% of U.S. consumption, helping to build and renovate homes for millions of Americans. - Tariffs on Canadian wood product exports will impact American industries that use Canadian inputs, such as housing construction, pulp and paper and wood product manufacturing. - o At present, per President Trump's April 2, 2025 reciprocal tariff announcement, it appears that Canadian lumber exports (including softwood lumber) are not impacted and remain subject to the March 2 Executive Order regarding exemption for CUSMA-compliant goods. - o However, an ongoing Section 232 U.S. National Security investigation into foreign wood products may result in tariffs or other trade measures on these products at a later date. - o Existing U.S. duties on most Canadian softwood lumber exports remain in place. - Anti-dumping (AD) and countervailing (CVD) duties on Canadian softwood lumber make homes more expensive in the U.S. According to the U.S. National Association of Home Builders, these act as a tax on American home builders and home buyers, making housing less affordable for American families. - Most Canadian softwood lumber producers are currently subject to a combined AD/CVD duty rate of 14.4%.
+This means that any new tariffs would apply above and beyond the existing U.S. duties. - It is important to note that AD/CVD duty rates are anticipated to increase significantly in 2025 meaning that any tariffs or additional trade measures resulting from the Section 232 investigation would further constrict producers and consumers. - Softwood lumber (spruce-pine-fir) produced in Canada is typically preferred by builders as framing lumber in residential and interior construction, while softwood lumber produced in the U.S. South (southern yellow pine) is preferred in decking and outdoor applications. - For softwood lumber specifically, the states with the largest value of Canadian imports are Washington (11%), Texas (9%), Michigan (5%), Minnesota (5%) and Massachusetts (4%). - Texas and North Carolina both have cities with fast-growing housing markets; Texas, in particular, had 9 of the 10 fastest growing cities in the U.S. during 2023. - Washington, Minnesota, and Michigan are all border states that likely import more Canadian lumber than they consume, serving as the primary destination for many lumber imports that are subsequently shipped elsewhere within the U.S. prior to consumption. - Additionally, demand for housing in Washington state is high with increasing home prices to match, and home prices in Minnesota and Michigan have also been increasing, following countrywide trends.59

-Source: American International Forest Products; West Fraser; Capital Forest Products; ERA Forest Products Research; CFS Analysis

-• For softwood lumber specifically, the states with the largest value of Canadian imports are Washington state (receiving 12% of SWL imports from Canada by value), Texas (8%), Michigan (5%), Minnesota (5%) and North Carolina (4%).

-Source: U.S. Department of Commerce, Bureau of Census via S&P Global Trade Atlas

-• Texas and North Carolina both have cities with fast-growing housing markets in 2023 and 2024; Texas in particular had 9 of the 10 fastest growing cities in the U.S. during 2023.

-Sources: U.S. Census Data via NBC News; The State of the Nation's Housing Report 2024, Joint Center for Housing Studies of Harvard University

-- Washington, Minnesota, and Michigan are all border states that likely import more Canadian lumber than they consume, serving as the primary destination for many lumber imports that are subsequently shipped elsewhere within the U.S. prior to consumption. - Additionally, demand for housing in Washington state is high with increasing home prices to match, and home prices in Minnesota and Michigan have also been increasing, following country-wide trends.

-Sources: The State of the Nation's Housing Report 2024, Joint Center for Housing Studies of Harvard University; Core Logic Home Price Insights; Redfin
+59 Sources The State of the Nation's Housing Report 2024, Joint Center for Housing Studies of Harvard University; Core Logic Home Price Insights; Redfin